Become a Patient

 There are three different types of care available in this office:

 - Intensive Care: The goal of this stage is to reduce/relieve your pain and other symptoms.
 It may last for a couple of weeks, depending on the nature of your problem.
-In this phase of care, nervous system dysfunction, ligaments, joints, muscles, tendons and other tissues are in the early stages of healing.
+In this phase of care, nervous system dysfunction, ligaments, joints, muscles, tendons, and other tissues are in the early stages of healing.

 - Rehabilitative Care: More complete healing can occur when injured and damaged tissues have been stabilized, and proper motion is being restored.
 Without complete healing, discontinuing care during this phase can set the stage for a relapse.

-- Wellness Care: With your pain and symptoms resolved, the objective is to keep you feeling your optimum, so that your body may effectively manage the stresses that it encounters and avoid further injury and dysfunction.
+- Wellness Care: With your pain and symptoms resolved, the objective is to keep you feeling at your optimum, so that your body may effectively manage the stresses that it encounters and avoid further injury and dysfunction.
 Choosing this type of care can save you time and money by helping to prevent small problems from becoming major health concerns or serious injuries.

 Most people begin chiropractic care with pain relief as the primary goal, and may also choose to participate in a course of care for rehabilitation.
 For others, wellness care is an important part of staying healthy and maintaining the results achieved.
 Regardless of the care you seek, it is our hope that together we can identify your needs and provide care that is appropriate for you.